smaht-dac/pipelines-docs/docs/pipelines/duplicates_illumina.md

 # Mark Duplicates

-In this step, the pipeline marks duplicate reads, sequencing artifacts that originate during library preparation and sequencing runs.
+In this step, the pipeline marks duplicate reads.
+Duplicate reads are sequencing artifacts that originate during library preparation and sequencing runs.
 Duplicate reads are evaluated per-library using the `LB` tag in the read groups.

 The pipeline does not remove the duplicate reads that are tagged directly in the BAM file.